DawallAZllon91/kotlin-web-site/docs/topics/tour/kotlin-tour-basic-types.md

 Every variable and data structure in Kotlin has a type.
 Types are important because they tell the compiler what you are allowed to do with that variable or data structure.
 In other words, what functions and properties it has.

-In the last chapter, Kotlin was able to tell in the previous example that `customers` has type: [`Int`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/).
+In the last chapter, Kotlin was able to tell in the previous example that `customers` has type [`Int`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/).
 Kotlin's ability to **infer** the type is called **type inference**. `customers` is assigned an integer value.
-From this, Kotlin infers that `customers` has numerical type: `Int`.
+From this, Kotlin infers that `customers` has a numerical type `Int`.
 As a result, the compiler knows that you can perform arithmetic operations with `customers`:

 ```kotlin